krushnakant241/kkdevops/README.md

-#Purpose - Auto deployment on live and staging with QA team <h1>
+<h1> Purpose - Auto deployment on live and staging with QA team </h1>

 ##To complete this task i have already installed git, github, docker and jenkins(with sudo privileged)
 In this project I follow 2 step as below. <h2>